 Most of us are used to the sounds of everyday life.
 The sound of the TV, loud music, people texting and talking on their phones.
 There’s nothing wrong with the sound of urban life, but it can become a problem if it keeps you up at night.

 Road noise pollution can have serious effects on your health.
 You can develop sleeping disorders, cardiovascular issues and even hearing problems.
-Luckily, there are lots of solutions to help with road noise pollution, such as sound proofing your space or wearing quality earplugs.
+Luckily, there are lots of solutions to help with road noise pollution, such as sound proofing your space, adding an acoustic panelling or wearing quality earplugs.

 Get dust under control